rhertzog/distro-tracker/docs/admin/installation.rst

 - python3-selenium (for development only)
 - chromium-driver (for development only)
 - python3-sphinx (for development only, to build documentation)
+- python3-sphinx-rtd-theme (for development only, to build documentation)

 Here is the list of required packages for development on Debian Buster::